 Materials needed: 9 toothpicks for each player.

-Steady Hand: Before you can play the game, you need make the game set.
+Steady Hand: Before you can play the game, you need to make the game set.
 It is actually a simple circuit project kids can make.
-Young children may need some help, but overall, it is quite straight forward and easy to make.
+Young children may need some help, but overall, it is quite straightforward and easy to make.
 You can find instructions in this article.
 Once you finish the game set, on game day, players take turns running the wire through the loop.
-The one who run through the loop without lightening up the LED light win the game.
+The one who runs through the loop without lightening up the LED light wins the game.

 Materials needed: for each player, 1 sheet of 8 1/2 x 11 copy paper, and some extra sheets of paper for practice.
-Water enough for all players, scoop or spoon to transport water, and measuring cup.
+Water that is enough for all players, a scoop or spoon to transport water, and a measuring cup.

 Paper Bridge: build a paper bridge to connect two paper cups.
-You can set limit on number of pieces of paper each player can use.
+You can set a limit on the number of pieces of paper each player can use.
 A good starting point is 2 pieces of printing paper for each person.
-The one whose bridge holds most weight wins.
+The student whose bridge holds the most weight wins.

 Materials needed: for each player, 2 pages of print paper (or more), 2 paper cups, a lot of coins as weight, and a scale to measure the weight.